What Is a Business Impact Analysis (BIA)? Conduct Your Own in 4 Steps

-Responsibilities: Consider regulatory requirements, contractual obligations, fines, and legal liabilities that may apply during business disruptions.
+Responsibilities: Consider regulatory requirements, contractual obligations, fines, and legal liabilities that may come up during business disruptions.

 Responsibilities: Determine the key business risks, define the risk threshold, and help develop the impact parameters.

-Responsibilities: Supply financial data revenue figures and advice on direct and indirect financial impacts.
+Responsibilities: Supply financial data and advice on direct and indirect financial impacts.

 Responsibilities: Provide information on critical supply chain dependencies, production-related activities, and operational impacts.

 Responsibilities: Consider duty of care obligations, compliance, and employee health and safety.

 Responsibilities: Supply information on facilities, utilities, alternative recovery work locations, etc.